Bangkok for Digital Nomads

 Do I want to come back again?

 If I'd been asked that two years ago, I'd have given an unequivocal 'yes'.
-For many years Bangkok was my favourite place in the world, and was the main focus of my trips to Thailand.
-Lately though, it's lost its shine, in my eyes at least.
+For many years Bangkok was my favourite place in the world, and the main focus of my trips to Thailand.
+Lately though, it's lost its shine.

 There are too many tourists, and the central areas of the city are becoming very generic and are losing what made Bangkok Bangkok to begin with.
 And while you can still get a more local lifestyle if you head out of the city centre, my question would be why bother?
 If you want a local lifestyle you can find it in many cities in Thailand without having to steer clear of the city centre.

-As I have a five-year Thai visa and as Bangkok is the travel hub of Thailand, I can say with near-certainty that I will be back in Bangkok before the end of the year.
+As I have a five-year Thai visa and as Bangkok is the travel hub of Thailand, I can say with near-certainty that I will be back in Bangkok many more times.
 I definitely don't look forward to it like I used to though.